jmorgan28/FinalProject-Term2/README.md

 - got bullets working one way only<br>
 <br>
 Matthew:<br>
-- bullets work both ways
+- bullets work both ways<br>
-- works with theoretically as many as you want(only tried up to 4)
+- works with theoretically as many as you want(only tried up to 4)<br>
-- merged project and project-copy so only difference is boolean specifying if client or server
+- merged project and project-copy so only difference is boolean specifying if client or server<br>

 <br>
 To Do:<br>